TorstenTimm/VoynichTextGenerator/README.md

 The <a href="https://en.wikipedia.org/wiki/Voynich_manuscript">Voynich Manuscript</a> is a mysterious medieval manuscript.
 It contains a text in an unknown script.
 Since its discovery in 1912 the manuscript has attracted the attention of numerous researchers.
 So far, however, nobody has been able to reveal the secret of the unknown script.

+This is the source code for the app VoynichTextGenerator.
 The app is available via iTunes:
 <a href="https://itunes.apple.com/us/app/voynichtextgenerator/id1083587101">https://itunes.apple.com/us/app/voynichtextgenerator/id1083587101</a>

 ![Page](Images/app.jpg)

-The purpose of this papp is to illustrate my hypothesis about the Voynich Manuscript.
+The purpose of this app is to illustrate my hypothesis about the Voynich Manuscript.
 They generates pseudo text with features similar to that of the Voynich Manuscript.

 ![Page](Images/generate_text.png)